zenml-io/zenml/docs/book/stack_components/orchestrator.md

 ```

 The orchestrator basically iterates through each step and directly executes
 the step. within the same python process.
+Obviously all kind of additional
+configuration could be added around this.

-### Python Operator based Orchestration
+## Python Operator based Orchestration

-The `airflow` orchestrator is using this approach.
+The `airflow` orchestrator has a slightly more complex implementation of the
+`prepare_or_run_pipeline()` method.
 Instead of immediately
 executing a step, a `PythonOperator` is created which contains a
 `_step_callable`.
 This `_step_callable` will ultimately execute the
 `self.run_step(...)` method of the orchestrator.
 The PythonOperators are